-- the protection of public health and safety; - the establishment of a professional and respected hackney carriage and private hire trade: - · access to an efficient and effective public transport service; and - the protection of the environment.
+- the protection of public health and safety; - the protection of children and vulnerable adults; - the establishment of a professional and respected hackney carriage and private hire trade; - access to an efficient and effective public transport service; and - the protection of the environment.

-The aim of this policy is to regulate the hackney carriage and private hire trade in order to promote the above objectives.
+The aim of this policy is to regulate hackney carriage and private hire vehicles in order to promote the above objectives.